 In 1864 Tubac was visited by J. Ross Browne, a traveler, and writer.
 He said Tubac was completely abandoned, with roofs of the adobe houses falling in and walls crumbling to ruins.
 Although the region was resettled after the war, silver strikes in the Tombstone area and the routing of the railroad through Tucson drew development interests away from Tubac, and the town never regained its earlier importance.

-The presidio of Tubac was resettled in the 1880s and by the time that Geronimo surrendered in 1886, the Apache were no longer a threat to settlers in that part of Arizona.
+The Presidio of Tubac was resettled in the 1880s and by the time that Geronimo surrendered in 1886, the Apache were no longer a threat to settlers in that part of Arizona.

-Today the town of Tubac is best known today as an artists’ colony.
+Today the town of Tubac is best known as an artists’ colony.
 The ruins of the presidio and two original presidio buildings can be seen at the Tubac Presidio State Historic Park.
-The Park features a museum, underground display of the Presidio ruins, Arizona’s first printing press, an exhibition of paintings of Arizona history by William Ahrendt, a picnic area, and the Juan Bautista de Anza Trailhead.
+The Park features a museum, an underground display of the Presidio ruins, Arizona’s first printing press, an exhibition of paintings of Arizona history by William Ahrendt, a picnic area, and the Juan Bautista de Anza Trailhead.
 It also features the 1885 furnished schoolhouse, Otero Hall, and Rojas House — all on the National Register of Historic Places.